-The application to suspend business activity may be submitted to CEIDG online, by clicking on the "complete online" button.
+The application to suspend business activity may be submitted to CEIDG online.

 However, if you wish to complete the procedure in person, visit any city/town or commune (gmina) office.
 At an office you can sign an electronic application which you have filled in on the CEIDG website, or you can submit the application on paper.
-In order to find the office closest to you, enter your city/town/village.
+In order to find the nearest office, enter your city/town/village below.

 What to do step by step

-- over the phone – call the Help Centre (801 055 088 or 22 765 67 32).
+- Call the Help Centre (801 055 088 or 22 765 67 32).
 A consultant will help you fill in the application.
-After the call, you will receive an SMS with a code (application number).
-You will need this code at the city/town/gmina/district office.
-The clerk will print out your application for you to sign.
+After the call, you will receive an SMS with a code (your application number).
+You will need this code at the city/town/district (gmina) office.
+At the office a clerk will print out your application for you to sign.